 Kinlochewe - Applecross

 Start your day by another climb.
 I know, I know, another one?
 But this is one you simply cannot miss whilst doing the Scottish Route 66.
 Stop at the Torridon Hills, which are among the most dramatic and spectacular peaks of the entire British Isles, and contain some of the oldest rocks in the world!
 Hike back down and whip up a quick breakfast, before driving to Applecross.
-I recommend taking the coastal route, which will take you an hour and a half, but will give you a stunning last view of the Scottish waters.
+I recommend taking the coastal route, which will take you an hour and a half but will give you a stunning last view of the Scottish waters.
 Visit the Applecross heritage centre to learn about one of the oldest villages in Scotland!
-Follow this by a spectacular lunch at Applecross Walled Garden, the vegetarian wellington is truly a force to be reckoned with!
+Follow this with a spectacular lunch at Applecross Walled Garden, the vegetarian Wellington is truly a force to be reckoned with!
 Then you can stretch after lunch by doing the walk between Sand and Applecross Bay, moving from fine sandy beaches to pebbled bays.
-It is a 4.5 mile walk, and should take 2 hours.
+It is a 4.5-mile walk and should take 2 hours.

 N 57.43174, W 5.81164